-(4) Dishonesty, fraud, or gross negligence in the performance of services while holding a license or in the filing or failure to file the licensee's own income tax returns.
+(4) Dishonesty, fraud, or gross negligence in the performance of services while holding a certificate, license, or privilege in the filing or failure to file that individual's own income tax returns.

 (5) Violation of any provision of this Part or rule adopted by the board in accordance with the provisions of this Part or violation of professional standards or rules of professional conduct adopted by the board.